top of page

 To break it down:

-Utilities: This includes electricity, water, heating, and trash collection.
-On average, utilities can cost anywhere from $100–$120 per month, depending on location and usage.
+• Utilities: This includes electricity, water, heating, and trash collection.
+On average, utilities can cost anywhere from $100–$200 per month, depending on location, usage, and the inclusion of internet/phone.

 By dividing your housing budget into these categories, you’ll have a clearer picture of your monthly expenses and can plan accordingly.
 Keeping total housing costs around 30% of your income, or $800 a month, helps ensure that you have enough left for other priorities.